-- 120. The United States, as the result of the Treasury SPAs as well as its conservatorships of the Companies via the Agency, was a stockholder that controlled the Companies prior to the Sweep Amendment. - 121.
-The Sweep Amendment, in radically altering the Treasury SPAs, effectively created a new security for the United States.
-Treasury, in obtaining this result by means of its
+129. The United States, as the result of the Treasury SPAs as well as its conservatorships of the Companies via the Agency, was a stockholder that controlled the Companies prior to the Sweep Amendment.

-- 122. In so doing, the United States engaged in self-dealing and breached its fiduciary duty arising from its control of the Companies. - 123.
+- altering the Treasury SPAs, effectively created a new security for the United States.
+Treasury, in obtaining this result by means of its control of the Agency and the Companies did not, in exchange, provide to the Companies anything of the same value, but rather provided (at best) significantly lesser value.
+Further, Treasury's new rights to receive, every quarter in perpetuity, "dividends" equal to the entire net worth of the Companies increased its rights with respect to the Companies while correspondingly reducing the rights of all other stockholders. - 131.
+In so doing, the United States engaged in self-dealing and breached its fiduciary duty arising from its control of the Companies. - 132.
 As a result, any claim raised by Plaintiffs that might be considered derivative on behalf of the Company is in fact direct, on behalf of Plaintiffs themselves.